 Continue reading to learn more about debt consolidation plans and debt relief.

 The coal mining and farming industry in Wyoming is facing tough times.
-Black Jewel, the country's sixth-largest coal producer and Wyoming's first coal company, recently filed for bankruptcy.
-Dairy farms have seen an increase in bankruptcy filings and loan defaults per the American Farm Bureau.
-The Federal Reserve Bank of Kansas City concluded that income for farmers is at its lowest since 2011.
-A trade war with China and extreme weather such as flash floods, a freeze, and a drought has only made the financial situation worse for Wyomians.
-As a result, paying monthly bills has become a struggle.
-If you are in Wyoming and are facing these financially difficult times, know that debt relief is possible.
+As a result, paying monthly bills has become a struggle for many Wyoming workers.
+If you're in Wyoming and are facing these financially difficult times, know that debt relief is possible.
 Continue reading to learn your options.

 Debt consolidation is the process of combining your debt payments into a new loan.
 Benefits include a lower interest rate and the convenience of a single monthly payment.
 Several options exist such as personal loans, home equity loans, credit card balance transfers, and debt management plans.
 If choosing a credit card balance transfer, make sure you check how much the transfer fee is and confirm the interest rate that will go into effect when the promotional period expires.
 Make sure the interest rate is not higher as this will increase your monthly payment.
 The same applies to personal loans.
 With a home equity loan, ask your lender if there is a loan origination fee or appraisal costs.